Rapptz/discord.py/docs/api.rst

         :type: :class:`default_reaction_emoji`

-.. this is currently missing the following keys: reason and application_id I'm not sure how to port these
+.. this is currently missing the following keys: reason I'm not sure how to port these

 Webhook Support